olimorris/onedarkpro.nvim/README.md

 ## :zap: Requirements

-- Neovim 0.8+
+- Neovim 0.9.0+
 - `termguicolors` enabled for true color support
 - `treesitter` for full syntax highlighting
-- For semantic tokens, Neovim 0.9+ and an LSP server that supports them
+- For semantic tokens, an LSP server that supports them

 ## :package: Installation and usage